reiver/golang-backend-training/chapters/logging/README.md

 ## 3.1.
 Create a simple logger

-Let's start of by №1 creating a simple logger, and then №2 creating a (very simple) program that uses that logger.
+Let's start by №1 creating a simple logger, and then №2 creating a (very simple) program that uses that logger.

 The program you will create (that uses that logger you created) will log the following:—

 At the beginning of the program it logs:
 > BEGIN

+At the beginning of the program it logs:
+> I said "Hello world!"

 At the end of the program it logs:
 > END